Speakers & Industry Guests

 Editorial Director Erika Tsang joined Morrow/Avon in 2002.
 Since then she has developed Avon’s paranormal romance program with acquisitions that included Lynsay Sands, Kerrelyn Sparks, and Jeaniene Frost, all New York Times bestselling authors.
 She also works with historical romance authors such as Laura Lee Guhrke and Beverly Jenkins.
 Her recent acquisitions include #1 bestselling authors Sylvia Day and Ilona Andrews.
 Erika became Editorial Director of Avon in 2013 and now oversees both Avon Books and Avon Impulse, the digital-first imprint.

-Deb Werksman has been an acquiring editor and editorial manager for Sourcebooks for the past fifteen years, before which she had her own publishing company.
-She acquires single title romance in all subgenres, as well as historical and women’s fiction.
-Sourcebooks is the country’s largest woman-owned independent publishing house, and we’re known for our sales and marketing, as well as our focus on building authors’ careers.
+Deb Werksman has been with Sourcebooks for the past sixteen years, before which she had her own publishing company.
+She is the editorial director of romance fiction and acquires single title romance in all subgenres, as well as historical and women’s fiction.
+Sourcebooks publishes 8-10 romance titles per month simultaneously in print and ebook formats, and is the country’s largest woman-owned independent publishing house.
+We’re known for our sales and marketing, as well as our focus on building authors’ careers.

 Steve is the President & CEO of Kensington Publishing.
 Established in 1974, Kensington, America’s independent publisher, is the foremost independent publishing house in the United States, publishing in hardcover, trade paperback, and mass market.
 Kensington publishes over 500 books annually in both fiction and non-fiction.
 Their imprints include Kensington, Citadel Press, Dafina Books, Zebra Books, Pinnacle Books, Brava, Aphrodisia, K-Teen and eKensington.
 These imprints are well-known for popular women’s fiction, African-American titles, multicultural young adult fiction, nonfiction, as well as true crime, Western, and mystery titles.
 Kensington continues to be the foremost American publisher of romance novels, and Steve loves to talk about the business of the business.
 SZacharius@kensingtonbooks.com